fhirbase/fhirbase.py/README.md

 # fhirbase.py
 FHIRBase connector for python.
-This package provides wrapper over psycopg2 connection which provides CRUD for resources in fhirbase.
+This package provides a wrapper over psycopg2 connection which provides CRUD operations for resources in fhirbase.

 # Install
 ```